openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 Importantly, the automatic mode will not work if any operation in a model has its `"affinity"` already initialized.

+Importantly, the automatic mode will not work if any operation in a model has its `"affinity"` already initialized.

 > **NOTE**: `ov::Core::query_model` does not depend on affinities set by a user.
 Instead, it queries for an operation support based on device capabilities.

 ### Configure fallback devices